Spencer-Sch/Calculator_2.0/README.md

 Update #1

 - Divided the CalculatorButton component up into four more specific components (MiscButton, DisabledButton, NumberButton, OperatorButton) in order to keep each component/logic bundle more concise.

+Update #2

+- Succeeded in transferring logic from 'equalsHelper' while using TDD.

+- Began transferring logic from 'equals' while using TDD.
+So far all has been successful.
+To be continued...